astrofrog/astropy-APEs/APE6.rst

 * ``data`` - the data itself.
 No restrictions are placed on the type of this data.
 For example, it could be a plain Numpy array, masked Numpy array, an Astropy Quantity, or an h5py data buffer.
+However, we could require for example that ``data`` provides a ``shape`` attribute in order to 'prove' that it is an n-dimensional data object.

 * ``mask`` - the mask of the data, following the Numpy convention of `True` meaning masked, and `False` meaning unmasked.
 Sub-classes could choose to